ptrckvzn/mkt-richard/src/assets/copy/opening_en.md

 ## OPENING HOURS

 The Restaurant is open
+Tuesday — Saturday
-Tuesday - Saturday, 7 pm - 0 am
+7 pm — 0 am